 2. Bring a ½ cup honey (or agave nectar) and ¼ cup brown sugar to a boil in a small pot.

 3. Stir in ½ cup peanut butter and ½ tsp vanilla.

-Additional real food options that make excellent vegetarian and vegan snacks for before and after exercising or just any part of the day you need a healthy pick me up:
+Additional, real food options that make a great snack for before and after exercising or just any part of the day you need a healthy pick me up:

 - apple or banana with peanut butter